sbrosinski/jenuecom/content/blog/old-cds.md

 <a href="https://www.youtube.com/playlist?list=PLV_wQztrpwPLklTTwEW9Vz4DlEXXU7P1G"><img src="/static/img/IMG_Putumayo.jpg" width="350"></a>

-I found all the individuals songs on Youtube and created a playlist.
-Click on the album cover to listen to the songs.
+I found all the individual songs on YouTube and created a playlist.
+Click on the album cover to listen to the songs!